dwildcash/rise-dashboard/rise-dashboard/Readme.md

 # Important!
 Appsettings.json
 #############################################################################

-You will need to create appsettings.json.
-Iam using twitter oauth for authentification.
-Trust me I changed secret found below please user your own.
+You will need to create the appsettings.json file in the project folder.
+Iam using a telegram bot for authentification part.

+Trust me all secret below wont work... found below please use your own.

 --> Appsettings.json for Rise<--